-U. Informational and Interpretive Materials
+T. Informational and Interpretive Materials

-The Management Company must provide a wide array of methods for conveying informational and interpretive messages to visitors on Area topics such as resource protection, appreciation of the Area's cultural and natural significance, and other topics of emphases for the Area.
+The Management Company must provide a wide array of methods for conveying informational and interpretive messages to visitors on Area fundamental resources and values and topics such as resource protection, appreciation of the Area values, and the Owner's goals.
 The Management Company must include informational messages in the lodging, retail, and food service facilities on a variety of items, including in-room information packets, receipts, menus, table cards, and comment cards.
 All information and interpretive materials, new and updated, must be submitted to the Owner for review and approval at least 30 days prior to publication.